We Are Open & Seeing Patients || We Do COVID-19 PCR Testing. To book an appointment, click here.

 There is no cure for Lewy body dementia, nor is there any treatment that can slow the progression of the condition; however, there are a number of treatments and therapies that can be used to successfully control symptoms.
 They include:

-• Medication to reduce the frequency of hallucinations, feelings of drowsiness, and disturbed sleep, such as memantine, donepezil, and galantamine
+Medication to reduce the frequency of hallucinations, feelings of drowsiness, and disturbed sleep.

 A care plan will be devised with the aim of allowing you to remain as independent as possible for as long as possible.
 This may mean looking into bringing in carers or finding an appropriate nursing home that can offer the right level of care and support.
 Changes may also need to be made to your home to make it more accessible and safe.